lm3nitro/Projects/Metasploit/MSFvenom.md

 ![Pasted image 20240501140151](https://github.com/lm3nitro/Projects/assets/55665256/60325139-29da-4ecd-935f-1b620351cd19)

 I also ensured that I had Wireshark running and capturing the traffic on the network.
-Here we can see the traffic from the download:
+Here I can see the traffic from the download:

 ![Pasted image 20240501135931](https://github.com/lm3nitro/Projects/assets/55665256/c444cd3f-6354-4126-9a99-857617248a4c)